dishank19/deepscribe-evals/README.md

 Data Processing Pipeline
 ------------------------
-1. **Source transcripts & gold notes.** We pull rows from `omi-health/medical-dialogue-to-soap-summary` via `datasets`.
+1. **Source transcripts & gold notes.** I have pulled rows from `omi-health/medical-dialogue-to-soap-summary` via `datasets`.
 The split and slice are controlled by `scripts/build_dataset.py`.

-2. **Gold SOAP parsing.** `evalsuite/dataset.py::parse_soap` normalises the labelled blocks (`S/O/A/P`) into structured dictionaries, preserving multi-line content.
+2. **Gold SOAP parsing.** `evalsuite/dataset.py::parse_soap` normalises the labelled blocks (`S/O/A/P`) into structured dictionaries.

-3. **AI SOAP generation.** `evalsuite/gen/pydantic_claude.py` streams each transcript through a Pydantic-AI agent (Claude backend) that returns schema-validated SOAP sections.
-Generation retries are handled inside the agent wrapper so malformed responses never hit disk.
+3. **AI SOAP generation.** `evalsuite/gen/pydantic_claude.py` streams each transcript through a Pydantic-AI agent that returns schema-validated SOAP sections.
+Generation retries are handled inside the agent wrapper to basically make sure its json responses all the time

-4. **Augmented dataset write.** `scripts/build_dataset.py` emits JSONL files under `data/augmented/<split>.jsonl` containing `transcript`, `gold_soap`, `ai_soap`, and an empty `metrics` stub.
-By default we cap at 100 rows (`--limit 100`) to keep iteration fast; drop the flag to cover the full split.
+4. **Augmented dataset write.** `scripts/build_dataset.py` gives a JSONL file under `data/augmented/<split>.jsonl` containing `transcript`, `gold_soap`, `ai_soap`, and an empty `metrics` stub.
+By default its capped at 100 rows (`--limit 100`).

-5. **Synthetic stress set.** `data/augmented/bad_examples.jsonl` holds five transcripts that were not part of the first 100 rows.
-Their AI SOAP sections are intentionally degraded (empty sections, hallucinated facts, etc.) so we can sanity-check the evaluator on obviously bad output.
+5. **Synthetic stress set.** `data/augmented/bad_examples.jsonl` holds five transcripts that are not part of the first 100 rows.
+Their AI SOAP sections are intentionally degraded (empty sections, hallucinated facts, etc.) to sanity-check the evaluator on obviously bad output.
 Generate it with `scripts/create_bad_examples.py`.
-> Assumption: The SOAP note that ships with the OMI dataset is already the clinician-edited gold reference.
-We treat it as such and only generate the AI SOAP ourselves.

 Common dataset operations:
 ```